 Same Amount of Options

 While lawmakers have a broad list of options that could close the Social Security long-term financing shortfall, another consideration is allowing time for the changes to be implemented.
 Delays to implementing needed changes limits available time to gradually phase in changes and give today’s workers less time to plan for changes in benefits or taxes.
 If nothing else, this year’s report serves as an important reminder that the Social Security program’s funding shortfall needs to be addressed sooner than later.

 If you find yourself wanting to feel more confident about how Social Security retirement benefits fit into the puzzle of your retirement planning – it’s what I do for a living.
 Click here to schedule a Learn More call.

 Here’s a link to the 2023 Press Release: https://www.ssa.gov/news/press/releases/2023/#3-2023-3

 Some interesting highlights from the report include:

-- Once again, projections in the 2022 report do reflect the potential effects of the COVID-19 pandemic.
-However, given the unprecedented level of uncertainty, the Trustees assumed that the pandemic will have no net effect on the individual long-range ultimate assumptions.
+- Once again, projections in the 2023 report do reflect the potential residual effects of the COVID-19 pandemic primarily in the form of increased inflation expectations over the next 10 years.

 - An estimated 179.3 million people had earnings covered by Social Security and paid payroll taxes which contributed to the total income of $942.8 billion including the interest from the OASI trust fund and taxation of benefits.

-- The expected depletion of the OASI trust fund in 2034 is one year later than previous year’s estimates.
+- The expected depletion of the OASI trust fund in 2033 is one year earlier than previous year’s estimates.